Phishing: Attackers Use E‑Signature Software to Send Emails with Malicious Links

-The same applies to business partners and employees.
-According to a 2018 Threat Report from eSentire Threat Intelligence, having Facebook credentials compromised will impact your personal life more than anything; but “theft of DocuSign or Dropbox credentials could have serious impact on a business.”
+Scammers and phishers are opportunistic and will adapt to current events and seasonal business activity, ranging from coronavirus phishing emails to income tax scams.
+One tactic is to mask malware with something as routine as an invoice or shipping notice.
+According to a Threat Report from eSentire Threat Intelligence, having Facebook credentials compromised will impact your personal life more than anything; but “theft of DocuSign or Dropbox credentials could have serious impact on a business.”
 When credentials are re-used for multiple accounts in an organization, compromise of those credentials can have even more severe implications.

 - Customize the content and look-and-feel of email notifications